lauraVzarco/masMovilPrueba/README.md

 # masMovil
 Technichal test for MasMovil.
-In thus test I've create an API Rest with Node JS of mobile phone (In this case i've mocked de API), then, in the App i've showed a list with the name and an image of the phones.
-When you click in one of the phones, a new page is open whre you can see more things about the phones.
+In this test I've create an API Rest with Node JS that exposeds mocked data about mobile phones.
+The App shows a list with the name and an image of the phones.
+WClicking in one of the phones takes you to a detail view where you can see more info about it.
-To run this app you have to clone the repo and start  with
+To run this app you have to clone the repo and start  with:
 ```bash
 npm install
 ```